 In-depth, ongoing experiences with coding and robotics, computer-aided design and 3-D printing, and digital arts and media allow students opportunities to develop design and engineering thinking skills.

 Project-Based Learning gives students opportunities to work independently and collaboratively to explore and solve real problems and present innovative, creative solutions to authentic audiences.
 Classroom projects and our school wide Innovation and Exploration Initiative engage students in problem-solving, creativity, and collaboration.
+Take a look at the video made by one of our sixth grade classes about their Innovation project to create a human Foosball game.

 Engaging students in service learning helps develop an awareness of our local community and the wider global community.
+In December 2017, 4th grade students earned $1,328 for the Red Cross to benefit Thomas Fire victims, as reported in the San Luis Obispo Tribune.

 Our five-week Electives program is offered twice a year in fall and winter.
 Parents and community members, who are experts in the field, provide students with meaningful, inspiring experiences in science, engineering, coding, sports and fitness, visual and performing arts, recreation, and various hobbies.
 Students choose from a menu of options that change each time electives are offered.